muratk5n/thirdwave/en/README.md

 ---

-Apple stole the GUI idea from Xerox Parc BTW as admitted to by [Gates](2021/10/the-one-device-merchant.md#xerox).
+Apple stole the desktop GUI idea from Xerox Parc BTW as admitted to by [Gates](2021/10/the-one-device-merchant.md#xerox).

 ---

-Gladwell: "Jobs’s sensibility was editorial, not inventive.
+Gladwell: "[Steve] Jobs’s sensibility was editorial, not inventive.
 His gift lay in taking what was in front of him—the tablet with stylus—and ruthlessly refining it"

 ---